-1.32 Personal devices including wearable technology and bring your own device (BYOD)

-- Pupils/students in Year 5 and 6 are allowed to bring mobile phones in for emergency use only. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+- 12.1 Personal devices including wearable technology and bring your own device (BYOD) - Pupils/students in year 5 and 6 (other year groups for medical reasons) are allowed to bring mobile phones in for emergency use only / may use mobile phones during lunch break, but not when moving around the school buildings.
+During lessons, phones must remain turned off at all times, unless the teacher has given express permission as part of the lesson.
+Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will lead to Behaviour Policy and the withdrawal of mobile privileges.
+Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
 See also the Digital images and video section on page and Data protection and data security section on page.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office.

+- • - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
+If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - • - Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
+When at school events, please refer to the Digital images and video section of this document on page . [parentfilming.lgfl.net may provide further useful guidance].
 Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.

-1.33 Network / internet access on school devices
+12.2 Network / internet access on school devices

-- Pupils/students are not allowed networked file access via personal devices. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+- Pupils/students are not allowed networked file access via personal devices.
+All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
 See also the Digital images and video section on page and Data protection and data security section on page.
 Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors can access the guest wireless network but have no access to networked files/drives, subject to the acceptable use policy.
-All internet traffic is monitored. - Parents have no access to the school network or wireless internet on personal devices.
+All internet traffic is monitored. - Parents can access the guest wireless network but have no access to networked files/drives, subject to the acceptable use policy.
+All internet traffic is monitored.

-1.34 Trips / events away from school
+12.3 Trips / events away from school